 In this article

 This article walks through how to architect a confidential AI inference pipeline on dedicated bare metal using Intel TDX on OpenMetal’s XL v5 servers.
-We cover why public cloud confidential VMs create problems for this workload, what the XL v5 hardware gives you out of the box, how to set up Trust Domains in OpenStack, deploy vLLM inside them, handle model storage, and satisfy the attestation requirements that matter to auditors and compliance teams.
+We cover why public cloud confidential VMs create problems for this workload, what the XL v5 hardware gives you out of the box, how to provision and manage Trust Domains directly on bare metal, deploy vLLM inside them, handle model storage, and satisfy the attestation requirements that matter to auditors and compliance teams.

 If you’re running inference on sensitive data like patient records, financial transactions, and personal identifiers the hardware isolation story matters as much as the software stack.
 Encryption in transit and at rest gets you partway there.
 Hardware-level isolation of the inference process itself is a different class of protection, and it’s what Intel TDX is designed to provide.